West Virginia Clean Cities Coalition

 Amy Parsons-White is a native West Virginian and is passionate about the people of Appalachia, our environment, and our quality of life.
 She earned a B.A. in Religion and Philosophy with a minor in Biology and a Master of Biological Science from Marshall University and focused her studies on aquatic toxicology.
 Currently, Amy is the Sustainability Manager at Marshall University.
 Her work involves creating programs within the university that incorporate environmental conservation with social equity and justice, and fiscal responsibility.
 Recent projects include the creation of the first commercial compost facility in WV, alternative energy and EV charging infrastructure, and economic and workforce development.

-Learn about just some of the projects from State of West Virginia Clean Cities.
-Visit the State of West Virginia Clean Cities website for more projects and information.
+Learn about just some of the projects from West Virginia Clean Cities Coalition.
+Visit the West Virginia Clean Cities Coalition website for more projects and information.

 Projects and Case Studies